8go/matrix-commander/README.md

 - Minor incompatibility: From now `-u` is assigned to `--user` and no longer to `--download-media`
 - new option `--whoami`
+- Minor incompatibility: `--rename-device` has been renamed to `--set-device-name` amd `-x` is no longer supported as shortcut.
+- new otion `--get_displayname` for itself, or one or multple users

 # matrix-commander